What Does CPR Stand For And Why Is It Important | CPR Meaning

 Things To Know About CPR

 CPR Saves Lives: About 9 in 10 people who have experienced cardiac arrest outside the hospital die.
-But did you know that CPR can help improve those odds?
-If CPR is performed immediately and correctly, it can double or triple the chance of survival.
+But did you know that CPR helps improve those odds?
+If CPR is performed immediately and correctly, it double or triple the chance of survival.

 Cardiac arrests often happen at home: According to studies, approximately 350,000 cardiac arrests happen outside hospitals each year.
 About 7 in 10 of those cases occur at home.
 Unfortunately, almost half of the victims don’t get the help they need from relatives and bystanders due to a lack of knowledge in CPR.
 Often, they just wait for the ambulance arrives because they are afraid of the harm or complications of CPR.